WhiteBlackGoose/Rainball/README.md

 ### What is this project about?

 It is a small sample of what you can do using brand new [MxEngine](https://github.com/asc-community/MxEngine).
-It uses GPU instanced rendering (through engine `InstanceFactory` component API) to simulate water as 2D array of fully shaded cubes.
-There are no direct calls to graphic api or custom shaders involved, application only uses engine abstractions to render a bunch of moving objects.
+It uses `Primitives::CreateSurface()` function to generate waves on water surface.
+There are no direct calls to graphic api or custom shaders involved, application only uses engine abstractions to render a single mesh with high reflectance factor.

 ### About MxEngine